 Full Demonstration - Simple Nuno Felt Scarf

-There are so many things that you can create on the Gentle Rolller that making a single demonstration video that satisfies the needs of every felt maker is impossible.
+There are so many things that you can create on the Gentle Roller that making a single demonstration video that satisfies the needs of every felt maker is impossible.
 See the gallery of GR owner's work here.

 Having said that, there are some basic principles that we follow and are best practice for most felt makers.

-The experienced felt maker will find their way using the guide lines we recommend in combination with their own methodology.
-The novice can use the guide lines in combination with the instructions they receive in their felt classes, instruction books or other resources as they learn to felt.
+The experienced felt maker will find their way using the guidelines we recommend in combination with their own methodology.
+The novice can use the guidelines in combination with the instructions they receive in their felt classes, instruction books or other resources as they learn to felt.